achuwilson/pydrake-manipulator-documentation/README.md

   The DrakeFRIPositionDriver, as the name  implies allows controlling the robot in position control mode, taking in joint position commands.

-  The DrakeFRITorqueDriver allows for the control of the robot in impedance control mode and takes in joint position as well as joint feedforward torque comands
+  The DrakeFRITorqueDriver allows for the control of the robot in impedance control mode and takes in joint position as well as joint feedforward torque comands.
+We would be using this mode more often.

   Both the drivers output robot status like joint positions, velocities, torques etc